HartChrisT/Covid_Comorbidities/README.md

 **Hypothesis**

-Main Hypothesis: Individuals with comorbidities die more from covid than those with no known health issues

-Alternative Hypothesis: Individuals with comorbidities do not die more from covid than those with no known health issues
+Hypothesis: Individuals with comorbidities die more from covid than those with no known health issues

-Null hypothesis: There isn't enough evidence to support individuals with comorbidities die more or less than those with no known health issues

 **Data source details**